Why are time and temperature so important when managing food quality?

 What does monitoring mean in food safety management?

-In food safety management, monitoring and measuring systems are necessary to ensure CCPs are actually under control.
+In food safety control systems, monitoring and measuring is necessary to ensure CCPs are actually under control.
 The system’s results need to be documented, in order to prove food safety conditions.
 This is part of the entire registration system.

 This means both temperature registration and the management of other CCPs and generic control measures.
 Possible CCPs include:

 Possible generic control measures in food safety include but are not limited to:

 - Personal hygiene

 What is the best way to set up automated food temperature monitoring?

 Automated food temperature monitoring is an essential aspect of maintaining food safety and quality.
 The best way to set up this type of monitoring system is to use a fast, continuous registration system that sends out an alarm if critical temperature limits are reached.